-The unique, and defining characteristic of this programme is a focus on excellence in service quality and its leadership and management within international contexts; whether the management of hotels, restaurants, spas, resorts, or other service-focused hospitality industries.
-The emphasis of the programme is therefore the management disciplines within the context of hospitality, the hospitality industry and its global environment and the hospitality consumer and the service encounter.
+Our International Hospitality Management Top-up focuses on excellence in service quality and its leadership and management within international contexts; whether it’s in the management of hotels, restaurants, spas, resorts, or other service-focused hospitality industries.
+The emphasis of the course is on management disciplines within the context of hospitality, the hospitality industry and its global environment, the hospitality consumer and the service encounter.

-The International Hospitality Management Top up is designed to enhance graduate employability in the sector by providing a balance of academic and vocational skills throughout the programme.
-The programme emphasises the importance of delivering service quality within the hospitality industry as a way of providing competitive advantage in business.
-This key component of the programme is strongly linked with the need for the sector to continuously innovate to order to meet customer expectations.
-Meeting the needs of the customer is only possible through a thorough understanding of the industry and it’s wider context; the programme therefore ensures that research skills are provides through research projects as well as consultancy projects within the industry itself.
+The International Hospitality Management Top-up is designed to enhance your graduate employability in the sector by providing you with a balance of academic and vocational skills throughout your study.
+The course emphasises the importance of delivering service quality within the hospitality industry as a way of providing a competitive advantage in business and is strongly linked with the need for the sector to continuously innovate to order to meet customer expectations.
+The course ensures that you are equipped with research skills, through research and consultancy projects, so that you can gain a thorough understanding of the needs of the customer from the industry and provide excellent customer service in your future career.

 - Module code: LEI3015

 The intangible nature of hospitality means that service quality excellence is the foundation of the industry.
 This module will explore methods, strategies and practices that contribute to the delivery, leadership and management of high-quality service experiences.
 The module will emphasize the relationship between the service provider and the consumer through the consideration of how value is created; how information is transmitted; how services are made tangible; how the service experience is managed, and how relationships are maintained, in cross-cultural contexts.